Gloucestershire Jazz Live (GJL)

 * Jazz2Go is involved in our annual GJL concerts and often chooses to perform in the National Concert Band Festival.
 Jazz2Go also acquire their own concerts / gigs throughout each year and always have an end of year concert at a local venue.

 Trial rehearsals, group entry and auditions

 NB.
 Parents are welcome to stay and listen to GYJA / GYJO trial rehearsals.
-GYJO also has a full quota of drummers, guitarists and singers for 2017-18, however specific vacancies for 2018-19 are informed in our GYJO audition criteria (see last paragraphs below).
+GYJO also has a full quota of drummers and singers for 2018-19, however specific vacancies for 2018-19 are informed in our GYJO audition criteria (see last paragraphs below).

-Please visit this gmail mydrive link (file names are self-explanatory) for an outline of our GJL expectations for each musical role within our bands.
+Please click on the links below for an outline of our GJL expectations for each musical role within our bands:

 GYJO welcome youth musicians who are ideally grade 6 standard.
 Attending two trial rehearsals and an audition are important to gaining a place in GYJO.
 These allow students to experience our typical rehearsals (sight-reading, rehearsing and responding to the Director's instructions) and demonstrate their independent musical skills in the audition.

 Autumn 2018 (for GYJO autumn membership) - Wednesday 26 September and 3 October 2018